athul/archie/README.md

-# Archie - Hugo theme
+# Archie Network - Hugo theme
-Archie is a minimal and clean theme for hugo with a markdown-ish UI.
+Archie Network is a minimal and clean theme for hugo with a markdown-ish UI that supports network visualization.

 Forked from [Archie)](https://github.com/athul/archie)